CJLove/rt-operator/README.md

 ## Running under systemd
 ### Installing and enabling
-Adjust paths in rt-operator.service as necessary
+- Adjust paths in `rt-operator.service` as necessary
+- Adjust `After` setting in `rt-operator.service` to after the `Kubelet.service` for Kubernetes or `k3s.service` for K3S

 ```bash
 $ sudo cp rt-operator.service /etc/systemd/system/
 $ sudo systemctl enable rt-operator